richasudindesai2021-stack/real-time-stock-data-engineering/README.md

-Got it — I will rewrite the **entire README** again from scratch, **matching Jay’s repository structure exactly**,
-**but updated to reflect YOUR project**, including:

-✔ only **AAPL, GOOGL, AMZN** streamed
-✔ same folder structure as Jay
-✔ clean, professional format
-✔ ready to paste into GitHub

-Here is your final polished README.md:

----

 # 📈 Real-Time Stock Market Analytics Pipeline — Modern Data Stack Project

 This project showcases a complete **real-time data engineering pipeline** using the **Modern Data Stack (MDS)**.